bhodorog/pytest-vts/README.md

       headers?
   13. the body of the requests is string.
 Would be more practical to have if as dict.
+  14. Improve the api interface to configure the vts fixture for a test (e.g. set always recording/playing, don't save cassette, etc)
+  15. Currently having 2 tests with the same name in different classes will reuse the same cassette(use the full identifier for a test?)

 [betamax]: https://betamax.readthedocs.org/